GitHub issues integration

 Label for exported issues

-Optionally set a label for exported issues: you can give a label for each issues that are created from the story map’s cards.
+Optionally set a label for exported issues: you can give a label for each issue that is created from the story map’s cards.
 This can be useful when you’d like to distinguish for example the newly scheduled issues for your team working in GitHub.

 When a map is synced with GitHub, the cards’ statuses are taken from the issues’ statuses in GitHub and they are set by the status mapping rules on the story map.